borohhov/fuelcounter/README.md

 <li>Language: Java/Kotlin - <i>Java</i></li>
 <li>Frameworks: You can use any framework (preferably Spring boot) but keep in mind that usage of framework should be reasonable and architecture of application should allow to switch frameworks.
-<p><i>Designing this application with most logic decoupled from Spring would be break the KISS principle - Spring and then switching to something else.Spring JPA and Spring @Controller used.
+<p><i>Designing this application with most logic decoupled from Spring would be break the KISS principle - rather use Spring and then switching to something else.Spring JPA and Spring @Controller used.
 Switching frameworks is possible with switching a JPA provider with little hassle.
 Switching the provider for API is more work, but at the same time it's just one class. </i><p></li>

 <li>Use Gradle or Maven (use dependencies from public repositories) - <i>Maven</i></li>
 <li>Unit tests at least for business logic(use any framework of your choice) - <i>used Mockito and JUnit</i> </li>